 8 - LACKS PROTECTIVE WAVELENGTHS OF LIGHT

 Unlike natural sunlight, white LEDs lack sufficient protective red wavelengths to counteract the oxidising effects of blue wavelengths mentioned in Point 6.
-Also wavelengths such as near-infrared radiation (750–950 nm) are absent in LEDs and studies reveal these light frequencies can repair damaged retinal cells.[34],[35]
+Also, wavelengths such as near-infrared radiation (750–950 nm) are absent in LEDs and studies reveal these light frequencies can repair damaged retinal cells .[34],[35].

 9 - HIGH INTENSITY LIGHT

 The intensity of light emitted by LEDs is not only temporarily blinding, it causes the pupil to contract which prevents dark adaption, so the ability to detect objects in the shadows and adjust to low light conditions is lost.[36]
 This reduces safety and security.
-(Figure 1 on the left illustrates how bright lighting impairs visibility.
-The image on the right, demonstrates how shielding can block glare and allow visibility of the person at the gate.)

 10 - HIGH DIRECTIONALITY AND NON-UNIFORM LIGHT DISTRIBUTION

-LED light sources are highly directional making them unsuitable for lighting wide areas like roads.
-Unlike high-pressure sodium, low-pressure sodium and metal halide road lighting which disperse light evenly in all directions, LEDs are highly directional so light distribution is non-uniform.
 This is observed as a limited area of intense brightness contrasted by a drop off into shadow which can cause a disorientating “zebra effect” in road illumination.
 Furthermore, non-uniform light distribution can reduce visibility, compromise safety and lower security.
 Street lighting engineers often add more luminaires which results in over lighting, more glare, extra disruptive blue wavelengths of light in the environment, and increased light pollution.]
 Lighting, Crime and Safety.
-IDA’s website.
+Dark Sky International’s website.
 Accessed 10 October, 2018. https://bit.ly/2RN9vBV

 11 - EXPOSED MODULES